Jahia/jahia-cypress/README.md

 ```

 This project provides a plugin for settings environment variable based on system env ( `JAHIA_URL` and `SUPER_USER_PASSWORD` )
-It also embeds `cypress-terminal-report` for better output.

-To set-up : in `plugins/index.js`, calls the module in `@jahia/cypress/dist/plugins/registerPlugins` :
+Set up your plugins: in `plugins/index.js`, calls the module in `@jahia/cypress/dist/plugins/registerPlugins` :

 ```js
 module.exports = (on, config) => {